sorennelson/MediaRecommendation/README.md

 # Media Recommendation
-A media recommendation application that uses rankings from MovieLens and Goodbooks datasets to recommend movies, and books to users via a Collaborative Filtering Algorithm.
+A MacOS application that uses rankings from MovieLens and Goodbooks datasets to recommend movies, and books to users via a Collaborative Filtering Algorithm.

 ## TODO
 - [ ] Categories